cad324/Trend-Global/documents/design-journey.md

 ### Changes Based on Presentation (Final Submission)

 [What changes did you make to your plan or design based on your peers' feedback?]
+- We altered our form so that it didn't shift left when feedback was presented (on the right side).
+- We fixed the image sizing and added mobile responsiveness so that regardless of screen size, the images will look the same.
+- We added a font to the site.

 ### User Testing (Final Submission)

 #### Participant 1

 1. Who is your participant, e.g., what is their name, where do they comes from, what is their job, characteristics, etc.?
-Participant 1 is Eula Wood.
+-Participant 1 is Eula Wood.
 She is from California and previously owned her own jewelry store in Hong Kong, where she sold accessories she made and bought from other sources.
 She is now retired and enjoys making jewelry in her spare time.
 Eula has a bright personality and seems passionate about jewelry.
 She was excited for the interview.

 2. Does your participant belong to your target audience of the site?
 (Yes / No)

 [If “No”, what’s your strategy of associating the user test results to your target audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the target audience?]
-Yes, retailer.
+-Yes, retailer.

 [Report the results for your user's performance on each of your tasks.
 You should **describe the task** you ask the user to complete, explain **what the user did**, describe the user's **reaction/feedback** to the design, **reflect on the user's performance**, determine what **re-design choices** you will make.
 You can also add any additional comments in the **memo** field.]